joem/jwm_rotator/README.markdown

 Manual
 ------
 First, I want to be clear: If you're on a unix-like system, you should probably use `logrotate` instead.
 It's good unix-y software that was designed for this type of thing by people much wiser than me, and it's either pre-installed or readily available.
 The only thing it's not really available for is Windows, which is what I was using when I wrote this.
+I suppose if you want a pure Ruby file rotator, that's the other time this is a good choice.

-(insert more description here...)
+Unlike many log rotators, these rotators only consider external features, like age and size of the file.
+This means it works just fine with any file type, even binaries.
+(That said, you could easily add your own rotator that does parse the file contents, if you so choose.)

 Arguments:
 - **path** _(String)_